lujohn/Expedition/README.md

 # Expedition (Settlers of Catan Clone)
-Still a work in progress.

 This program is an implmentation of the popular Settlers of Catan basic version.
-It supports up to 4 players and has (will have) all features/rules of the original (physical) game including: trade (with other players, ports, or bank) settlements/cities, development cards, and robber.
+It supports up to 4 players and has all features/rules of the original game including: trade (with other players, ports, or bank) settlements/cities, development cards, and robber.

 ## Getting Started

-These instructions will get you a copy of the game for your local machine . . .
+A live version of this game can be found at http://tinyurl.com/kk8hk3n

+## Note
+Game is still missing support for the following:
+- trading ports
+- development cards
+- cities